hoixw/CPSC-484-FinalProj/README.md

 3. Items can be selected through cursor hovering.
 The hover is currently set to 1.5 seconds, but may be adjusted.

 ## Bugs
 1. Sessions do not expire at the moment.
 The current session will last until the user refreshes their browser.
-2. The kinect cursor can be unpredictable, but this is due to the data provided to the site.
+2. The kinect cursor can be unpredictable, but this is (largely) due to the data provided to the site.